NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Connecting and General Info
 ----------------------------

 There are two ways to access Gaea.
 The oldest is to use PuTTY or ssh to gaea-rsa.rdhpcs.noaa.gov and authenticate using your RDHPCS-issued RSA token.
 Alternatively, use Tectia sshg3 to gaea.rdhpcs.noaa.gov and authenticate with your CAC and CAC PIN.
-How to do this is also described in detail in Login with additional useful information like how to set up port tunnels to Gaea (needed to use X-windows applications like DDT.)
-You can also use the RDHPCS login documentation at Logging_in, but you will want to know that the port tunnel ranges for Gaea are 20000 + your UID number for LocalForward and 30000 + your UID number for RemoteForward (in ssh config file language.)
+The :ref:'login' section describes this in detail, with additional useful information like how to set up port tunnels to Gaea (needed to use X-windows applications like DDT.)
+You can also use the RDHPCS login documentation at :ref:`Logging_in`, but in that case you will want to know that the port tunnel ranges for Gaea are 20000 + your UID number for LocalForward and 30000 + your UID number for RemoteForward (in ssh config file language.)

-- If you want more information on using your CAC to authenticate to RDHPCS systems, see CAC_Login
+- If you want more information on using your CAC to authenticate to RDHPCS systems, see **CAC_Login**.
-- If you want more information on configuring PuTTY, see Configuring_PuTTY
+- If you want more information on configuring PuTTY, see **Configuring_PuTTY**.

 Gaea uses modules software to let users change which software is accessible to their environment.
 There is no module man page.
-Instead use:
+Instead use the command:

 .. code-block:: shell